 The Board is committed to providing school environments that promote and protect student health, well-being, and ability to learn by supporting healthy eating and physical activity.
 To this end, the Board supports school efforts to implement the following:

-The District will engage students, parents, teachers, food service professionals, health professionals, and other interested community members in developing, implementing, monitoring, and reviewing this policy, as well as District-wide nutrition and physical activity opportunities, plans, and initiatives.

 All students will have opportunities, support, and encouragement to be physically active on a regular basis as provided by school/council policy.

 Foods and beverages sold or served at school will meet the nutrition recommendations of the U.S. Dietary Guidelines for Americans.